robocomp/robocomp-shadow/pyrep/shadow/README.md

   export LD_LIBRARY_PATH=$COPPELIASIM_ROOT
   export QT_QPA_PLATFORM_PLUGIN_PATH=$COPPELIASIM_ROOT

-- You also need to create a file named shadow.py in this folder: /home/robocomp/.local/lib/python3.8/site-packages/pyrep/robots/mobiles with this contents:

-  from pyrep.robots.mobiles.holonomic_base import HolonomicBase class Shadow(HolonomicBase):
-        def __init__(self, count: int = 0, distance_from_target: float = 0):
-            super().__init__(
-                count, 4, distance_from_target, '/Shadow', 4, 6, 0.035)

 .
 If you have a joystick, start ~/robocomp/components/robocomp-robolab/components/hardware/external_control/joystickpublish .
 Check the config file to set the ranges of the axis.